 PepsiCo role and fit within environmental strategy: PepsiCo is a founding member of the CSL.
 CSL is a group of civil society and private sector organizations with a shared interest in sustainable development, active investments in the Aceh and North Sumatra provinces of Indonesia, and a strong desire to work collaboratively with government.
 Within CSL, PepsiCo is a supporter of the Aceh Tamiang Verified Sourcing Area initiative and implementation of the landscape plan that the CSL has formulated.
 In late 2019, the district government formally adopted the plan and signed an agreement to work together towards specific targets on deforestation, livelihoods, and productivity in partnership with local stakeholders (a production-protection-inclusion model).
 In support of this, PepsiCo has invested in partnership with PT Mopoli Raya, Forum Konservasi Leuser (FKL), and IDH (The Sustainable Trade Initiative) in the restoration of 300 hectares of forest and supporting at least 500 smallholders to become more productive and sustainable.
 The first phase of this work was completed in 2021, with the project having restored 300 hectares of forest previously given to oil palm (using a combination of tree planting and natural regeneration), established two farmer groups and a community nursery, trained 500 farmers in best practices (6 modules per farmer) and supported formalisation of land titles for 789 smallholder plots.
-The work in 2022 will provide continued support for the development of a government-led landscape management body and engagement with other stakeholders to develop an effective monitoring system and response protocol to deforestation alerts.
+In Aceh, PepsiCo has directly supported the first RSPO certification of an independent smallholder group, which was achieved in November 2022.
+In 2023, we plan to continue to identify new opportunities including expansion to Aceh Timur.
+In 2022, the CSL worked in support of district and provincial sustainability action plans, as well as facilitating a learning exchange between the kabupatens of Aceh Tamiang and Tapanuli Selatan which led to a simplification of land registration processes from smallholders.
+In 2023, the coalition will further develop its role in facilitating learning across provinces through additional learning exchanges, improved communications and local-issue working groups.
 Delivering NDPE policy goals supports our science-based target to reduce emissions by more than 40% across our value chain by 2030.